SaxionMechatronics/smart_spot_backpack/README.md

 ```

 Other
-- PWR Distribution
+* PWR Distribution
-- Parts List (csv's) / BOM
+* Parts List (csv's) / BOM

 ## Known Issues
-- Sometimes the assembly does not load after closing it.
+* Sometimes the assembly does not load after closing it.
 Restart the PC ...

 ## TODO
-- Release everything as step files
+* Release everything as step files
-- Check guideline for open source hardware ...
+* Check guideline for open source hardware ...

 ## Suggested Changes

 **MOVE TO DOCUMENTATION!**
-- Remove the holes on the sides of the outer shell for for the panels, they are not needed.
+* Remove the holes on the sides of the outer shell for for the panels, they are not needed.
-- Remove the sheet metal bend in the middle of the main mounting plate, it is not needed.
+* Remove the sheet metal bend in the middle of the main mounting plate, it is not needed.
-- Make the backpack larger, the current design is very cramped when you add all the wiring.
+* Make the backpack larger, the current design is very cramped when you add all the wiring.
-- Make it rain proof
+* Make it rain proof
+* Improve design of braces, too many screws for such a simple part ...

 ![Picture of backpack.](/Images/Photos/KIWA_1.jpg "SPOT backpack being used in the CHARISMA project.")